bacula-web/bacula-web/core/external/phplot/README.txt

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the Image Functions chapter in the PHP Manual.
-We test PHPlot only with the PHP-supported, bundled GD library.
+We test PHPlot mostly with the PHP-supported, bundled GD library.

 If you want to display PHPlot charts on a web site, you need a PHP-enabled web server.
 You can also use the PHP CLI interface without a web server.

 PHPlot supports TrueType fonts, but does not include any TrueType font files.
-If you want to use TrueType fonts on your charts, you need to have TrueType support in GD, and some TrueType font files.
+If you want to use TrueType fonts on your plots, you need to have TrueType support in GD, and some TrueType font files.
+(Your operating system most likely includes TrueType fonts.)
 By default, PHPlot uses a simple font which is built in to the GD library.

 INSTALLATION: